 In Part 1 of our contribution to the buoyancy debate, we will address why the traditional swim training / coaching approach for ADULT, non-swimming triathletes does NOT work.

 Buoyancy IS good

 We are firmly in the “buoyancy is beneficial” camp and will explain how we use buoyancy to help ADULT, non-swimming specialists develop a style of swimming that is effective for TRIATHLON.
-And we are not the only ones; the obvious and most successful coach to refer you to is Brett Sutton of Trisutto, all his athletes (World Champs through new age groupers) use pull buoys – all the time.
+And we are not the only ones; the two obvious and most successful coaches to refer you to Brett Sutton of Trisutto and Joel Filliol of the JFT Crew.
+These two coaches train all their athletes (World Champs through new age groupers) use pull buoys and other tools – all the time.

 Most triathletes (adults and even male competitive swimmers**) tend to agree that the added buoyancy is a great help; on the other hand, there are traditional swimmers (females) / coaches who don´t like the feeling of the extra lift prefer not to use any.

 **Matt, MoT coach, is an ex-swimmer and knows for a fact that most of his male swimmer counterparts loved using pull buoys (buoyancy shorts weren’t around back then!) when swimming because it made swimming easier and faster.

 Among other reasons, men tend to have a higher muscle mass than women and less stored body fat (it’s the way we are designed!), especially in the leg area.
 Men’s legs are denser because they have more muscle mass and less body fat to float them.

 You may ask: “How can a competitive swimmer be fast when using a pull buoy?”
 FYI, just because you use a pull buoy it doesn’t mean you stop kicking; if anything, you can develop an effective, natural and tight kick movement better with a pull buoy than you can fins or kick drills!